airshipit/deckhand/doc/source/api_ref.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Associate the revision with a collection of metadata, if provided, by way of a tag.
 The tag itself can be used to label the revision.
+If a tag by name ``tag`` already exists, the tag's associated metadata is updated.

 Sample request with body: